I Suffered A Pregnancy Loss At 8 Weeks. Here's What No One Talks About

 Finally I passed the clots, broke my fever, and got the good-to-go from my doctor.
 The physical process was over, and I had suffered only some pain.

-But I learned that the mental torment of going through a miscarriage is a pain like no other.
+But I learned that the mental torment of going through a pregnancy loss is a pain like no other.
 You lie awake at night wondering what you did wrong.
 Was it that glass of wine you had the day before you found out?
 Or maybe that Italian sub you ate full of processed meats?
 Every day, you think of something new that could have been the cause — and then you spend hours trying to convince yourself that it wasn’t your fault.

 My husband was my pillar through it all: He held me anytime I asked and never questioned if I started crying.